unofficial-analytics-documentation/satellite-docs/README.md

 ----

 This repository contains _unofficial_ **Adobe DTM Satellite Library** documentation.
 The Satellite Library is used for [Adobe DTM](https://marketing.adobe.com/).
 It manages and tracks data for Adobe DTM and Adobe Analytics.
 If you have insight, please contribute!

+The purpose of this document is to provide a place for the DTM community to document the **`_satellite`** library and how it works—not specifically pertaining to DTM.

 ## Satellite API 🛰

-This is an initial copy/paste of the global object.
+Below, the **`_satellite`** API is listed out fully and there are beginning to be snippets of code on how to use the API as well as a brief description of what the code does.

 ----